What's the Best Testosterone Booster in 2023?

 Black pepper extract

-This is an exciting ingredient because there’s nothing to associate directly with testosterone.
-But black pepper is prevalent in many supplements for its ability to increase your nutrient absorption, so your body can get more benefit from whatever you consume.
+This is an interesting ingredient because there's nothing directly associated with testosterone.
+But black pepper is common in many supplements thanks to its ability to increase your nutrient absorption, so your body can get more benefit from whatever you consume.

 Are testosterone boosters safe?

-Most testosterone supplements should be completely safe for the majority of users.
-However, because some ingredients can affect blood flow and influence the activity of the testes and other parts of the endocrine system, we highly recommend speaking to your doctor before starting any testosterone regimen.
+Most testosterone boosters should be completely safe for the majority of users.
+However, because some ingredients can affect blood flow and influence the activity of the testes and other parts of the endocrine system, we highly recommend speaking to your doctor before starting any new regimen to increase testosterone.

-Elmardi doesn’t seem too worried.
-“The safety of testosterone boosters has been questioned due to the fact that some of them have been linked to side effects like liver damage and heart problems.
-However, these risks are rare and only occur if you take too much of the supplement.
-If you use a safe dosage, you should not experience any negative side effects.”
+As a registered dietitian, Elmardi doesn't seem too worried.
+"The safety of testosterone boosters has been questioned due to the fact that some of them have been linked to side effects like liver damage and heart problems.
+However, these risks are rare and typically only occur if you take too much of the supplement.
+If you use a safe dosage, you should not experience any negative side effects."

-Testosterone replacement therapies introduce significantly more risk than supplements, especially gels that can leave a residue and transfer to women and children.
+By comparison, testosterone-replacement therapies (TRTs) introduce significantly more risk than supplements, especially gels and creams that can leave a residue and transfer to women and children.
 There are reported instances of early-onset puberty and unexpected hair growth in children unknowingly exposed to testosterone-boosting gels.
-But if you use caution and employ thorough cleaning practices, you and your loved ones should be safe.
+But if you exercise caution and use thorough cleansing practices, you and your loved ones should be safe.

 Best overall